-Adopting PETs, that is, technical systems for enhancing and protecting privacy, seems like a step in the right direction for a variety of reasons.
-The idea of privacy by design has been enshrined in the GDPR and carries a sense of privacy baked-in and not easily revoked.
-This approach also implies that the creators of formerly privacy-violating technology are taking responsibility for binding their own hands.
+Adopting PETs- technical systems for enhancing and protecting privacy seems like a step in the right direction for a variety of reasons.
+The adoption of PETs arguably implements the idea of privacy by design enshrined in the GDPR.
+By reflecting that sense of baked-in privacy, not easily revoked, this approach also implies that the creators of formerly privacy-violating technology are taking responsibility for binding their own hands.

-At the same time, committing to PETs begs an essential question: what makes any given technical system (technology) privacy-enhancing?
-Selectively preventing certain flows of personal data while allowing others does not, by itself, qualify a system as privacy-enhancing; only certain specific patterns of constraints would so qualify.
-For example, a company may impose constraints on data in order to protect trade secrets, market power, or even security, which each may implicate privacy but not necessarily be fully aligned.
+At the same time, committing to PETs poses an essential question: what makes any given technical system (technology) privacy-enhancing?
+Selectively preventing certain flows of personal data while allowing others does not, by itself, qualify a system as privacy-enhancing; only certain patterns of constraints would so qualify.
+For example, a company may impose constraints on data in order to protect trade secrets, market power, or security, each of which may implicate privacy but not necessarily be fully aligned.7

 Claiming that a given system is privacy-enhancing requires both that it demonstrably achieves certain flow patterns and that the patterns embody a sound conception of privacy.
 No matter how closely a system in question aligns with a conception of privacy held by the data processor, if that conception is flawed, the mission of building a privacy-enhancing system will fail.
-As an analogy, consider the sights of a firearm: no matter how perfectly aligned it is, its efficacy depends, simultaneously, on whether the target to which it is aligned is the right target.
-Accordingly, we ask of some of the common techniques proposed as privacy enhancements, whether what they enhance is, in fact, privacy.
-The conception of privacy that guides the authors of this article is contextual integrity.
+As an analogy, consider the sights of a firearm: no matter how perfectly aligned it is, its efficacy depends, simultaneously, on whether the target to which it is aligned is the right target.8 Accordingly, we ask of some of the common techniques proposed as privacy enhancements whether what they enhance is, in fact, privacy.
+The conception of privacy that guides the authors of this A rticle is contextual integrity (CI), basically asserting that privacy is the appropriate flow of information.9

-In Part I, we examine three popular privacy principles espoused by the tech industry as solutions that address user privacy.
-We explore how these principles work in practice and examining whether the approach to privacy implicit in these principles actually address users' privacy interests.
-We also explain how these principles manifest in courts and regulations.
+In Part I, we examine three popular privacy principles espoused by the tech industry as solutions that address privacy: (1) limiting access by third-parties to users' personal information, (2) minimizing the use and retention of raw data, and (3) ensuring personal data does not leave users' devices.
+We explore how these principles work in practice and examine whether the approach to privacy implicit in these principles actually addresses users' privacy interests.
+We also explain how these principles manifest in judicial decisions and regulations.
 To argue that the principles fall short we apply philosophical analysis and technical scrutiny.
-These draw on a proposed set of benchmarks for a sound conception of privacy that reveal the misalignment between the principles, on the one hand, and a sound conception of privacy, on the other.
+These draw on a proposed set of three benchmarks for a sound conception of privacy that